 the test, the math test.

-And on one group it was all female group.
+And in one group it was an all-female group.

 And so they did the test.